 Allergies are very common, if you recall we wrote a blog about then Democratic nominee Hillary Clinton and her allergies.

-To our knowledge, we are not aware of President Donald Trump having allergies.
 In summary, it seems Joe Biden’s allergies are controlled with the medication he is taking.
-Other treatment options available could be Allergy shots, which would desensitize him to his allergic triggers.
+Other treatment options available could be Allergy shots, which would desensitize him to his allergic triggers or take montelukast (Singulair) to help with his exercise and viral induced asthma as a more preventative measure if his symptoms become more frequent.